microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 - APIM supports the complete API lifecycle, this template is prepared to use APIM for Fhir Service and Function App endpoints.
 - in given APIM all the operations related to Patient are routed to QuickStart function app and for Fhir Service endpoints we have four methods like GET, POST, PUT, DELETE.

+### Calling the Azure Function

+Please follow the below instructions if you want to perform operations using the Azure function instead of APIM.

+  For POST,

+     url : <QuickStartFunctionURL>/Patient?Code=defaultkey

+  For GET/PUT/DELETE,

+     url : <QuickStartFunctionURL>/Patient/{id}?Code=defaultkey

+  -  Please copy the quickstartfunction URL from the above [command](##get-the-deployment-details) and replace it with `QuickStartFunctionURL`.

+  - Copy the default key value from the above [command](##get-the-deployment-details) and replace it with 'defaultkey'.
+Remove the `?Code='defaultkey'` from the URL if AuthorizationLevel is Anonymous as it does not require any authorization.